Insights

 Read ArticleDeferred Prosecution Agreements

 For any company facing criminal proceedings, especially those involving financial fraud and bribery, it is important to understand the legal options available to mitigate the potential damage.
-One such route is to pursue a deferred prosecution agreement (DPA).
-Here we outline the purpose of a deferred prosecution agreement, how a company can maximise its chances […]
+One such route is to pursue deferred prosecution agreements (DPA).
+Here we outline the purpose of a deferred prosecution agreement, how a company can maximise its chances of […]

 Read ArticleAre we still innocent until proven guilty?